 Jeff Parrott

 ReporterParrott, a longtime public radio fan, comes to WVPE with about 25 years of journalism experience at newspapers in Indiana and Michigan, including 13 years at The South Bend Tribune.
-He and Kristi live in Granger and have two children currently attending Indiana University in Bloomington.
+He and Kristi have two children currently attending Indiana University in Bloomington.
 In his free time he enjoys fixing up their home, following his favorite college and professional sports teams, and watching TV (yes that's an acceptable hobby).

 -